Aergneh/Aergneh.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Andrew Liu.
 Welcome to my personal website!
-I’m currently an independent researcher based in the Los Angeles Bay Area, specializing in LLM research.
+I’m currently an independent researcher based in the San Francisco Bay Area, specializing in LLM research.

 I hold an MS degree from Carnegie Mellon University.